siddhida/QuizApp/ABOUTAPP.md

 Schema Design

 To design the schema and context for the quiz application, we'll define the database schema and provide an overview of the context and interactions between various components.
-In this case, we'll assume a simple schema using MongoDB as the database.
+In this case, we'll assume a simple schema using RDBMS as the database.

 **Database Schema:**